4ait/quarkus-graphql-relay-lib/README.md

 ### Secure IDs and Cursors

 This library handles secure IDs by encrypting entity identifiers.
-It uses:
+With the deterministic cipher:

-1. AES encryption for Node IDs and Connection cursors
+1. AES/GCM (or another modern cipher) can be used for Node IDs and Connection cursors
-2. Separate keys and salts for Node IDs and Cursors
+2. IV/nonce derivation must happen inside your `GraphqlRelayDeterministicCipher` implementation (and be included with the ciphertext if needed)
-3. IV generation based on data hash to ensure consistent encryption/decryption
+3. Keep keys in a secrets store; you can inject different keys into multiple cipher beans if you want separation between Node IDs and cursors

-Always use secure, randomly generated keys and salts in your production environment.
+Always use secure, randomly generated keys and salts in your production environment and rotate them carefully.

 ### Access Control Annotations